doom-neovim/doom-nvim/docs/getting_started.md

 - Restructured source code.
 Now the doom nvim source code is much cleaner and easier to understand.
 - Added selene linter CI for incoming pull requests and stylua CI for pushes.
-  Let's get a consistent way to maintain doom nvim source.
+  Let's get a consistent way to maintain Doom Nvim source!

-> **IMPORTANT:** This what's new section is subject to changes while version
-> 3.0.0 is in development.
-Changes are expected.
->
-> You can also see the [Version 3.0.0 roadmap](https://github.com/NTBBloodbath/doom-nvim/projects/5)
-> for seeing the current progress.

 Now that we know what's new we will surely want to update, isn't it?

-Due to the new raw speed we highly recommend that you do a fresh installation so everything will be work as it should. **Make sure to backup your doomrc changes**.
+Due to the new raw speed we highly recommend that you do a fresh installation so everything will be work as it should. **Make sure to backup your doomrc changes so you can apply your changes to the new `doom_config.lua` configuration file**.

 We don't recommend using the `:DoomUpdate` command for this task because of the huge changes that doom nvim gotten.
 This command will only end in a really